-We recommend that you begin researching our courses using the college website, or college course guide.
-Another great way of finding out more about your course options is to attend a college open event.
-We run open events in October, November and January, and also hold our Showcase event (subject fair) in the spring term.
-Our whole campus is open for our open events, allowing you to familiarize yourself with the college sites, and all of our teaching staff will be on hand to speak to you about their subjects.
+We recommend that you begin researching our courses using the College website, or college course guide.
+Another great way of finding out more about your course options is our Open Events.
+We usually run open events in October, November, January and April.
+Some course pages include videos with additional details about the subjects.

 What courses can I study together?

 How do I apply?

 You can apply to us during the academic year prior to the September you wish to join, which for most students will be during year 11.
-We accept applications all the way through the year, however we recommend that students apply by the end of January if possible, in order to secure an early interview and college offer.
-You can easily apply online through the college website.
+We accept applications all the way through the year, however we recommend that students apply by the end of January if possible, in order to secure an early interview and College offer.
+You can easily apply online through the College website.
 In order to apply online you will need to create an account, which will allow you to manage your application and keep your information up to date.
 When registering online, we recommend that you use a personal email address rather than a school address, as we will use this address to contact you during the summer holidays and right up to the start of your course.
 For further help with completing your application, please watch this handy guide.

 Will I need to come to an interview?

-We require all students to attend a college interview in order to secure an offer of a place on a course.
+All students will have a College interview in order to secure an offer of a place on a course.
 This is a really important part of our process as it helps to ensure you are supported to find the right course for you.
-We interview regularly from November to June, and we will be in touch shortly after we receive your application to confirm the date and time of your interview.
+We interview regularly throughout the year, and we will be in touch shortly after we receive your application to confirm the details of your interview.